ch007m/my-idp-packages/kratix/README.md

 ## Kratix

-This package installs the [Kratix](https://www.kratix.io/) engine able to compose services and give self-service access on an IDPlatform.
+This package installs the [Kratix](https://www.kratix.io/) engine able to compose services and give self-service access on an IDPlatform like idpbuilder.